Range Rover Sport hybrid - is it a worthy alternative to the diesel? | IOL Motoring

 But is it worth the money?

 Starting at R1 699 500, this is an expensive vehicle, but it is a Range Rover and this derivative is fairly well priced in relation to the other models in the range.
 Consider that it’s only R18 000 more expensive than the equivalent SDV6 turbodiesel.
 Admittedly, we’d probably opt for the diesel due to its all-round ability, especially if a lot of long-distance driving was in order.
-But if you like the idea of an electric vehicle, and you do most of your driving in the city then the P400e is certainly worth a look-in.
-Just make sure you have a few solar panels so you can avoid Eskom's coal grid and load shedding habits.
+But if you like the idea of an electric vehicle (or your corporation needs the greenie points), and most of your driving takes place in the city then the P400e is certainly worth a look-in.
+Just make sure you have a few solar panels so you can avoid Eskom's coal-powered grid and load shedding habits.